All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Strategy 1: Adopt the Scientist Mindset

 Instead of reacting emotionally to a plateau, adopt the mindset of a scientist running an experiment.
-Scientists do not panic when results stall.
+Scientists don't panic when results stall.
 They observe, hypothesize, test, and measure.
-Apply the same approach to your weight loss journey.
+Apply the same approach to your weight loss process.

 Keep a data log that tracks more than just weight.
 Record your meals, water intake, sleep quality, stress levels, exercise, and how your clothes fit.
 When the scale stalls, review your data.
 You may discover that you have been sleeping poorly, retaining water from sodium intake, or gaining muscle from a new workout.
 These are answers, not failures.